-\\\ Facilities may offer discounts off reported gate rates.
+^{} Facilities may offer discounts off reported gate rates.

-County Solid Waste Authority (MCSWA) Transfer Station, for consolidation and ultimate disposal.
+Discounting tipping fees, the marketplace analysis suggests that it may be more economical for waste generated in central and western Snyder County to be transported to the Mifflin County Solid Waste Authority (MCSWA) Transfer Station, for consolidation and ultimate disposal.
 Wastes generated in western and central Snyder County are closer to the MCSWA Transfer Station than the Lycoming County Landfill.
 Wastes generated in western Union County are equidistant to the MCSWA Transfer Station and the Lycoming Landfill.
 The remaining waste from Snyder and Union counties, generated in central and eastern Union County and in eastern Snyder County, can probably more economically be shipped to the Lycoming County Landfill.